-1. Leases for WIC program spacethat havebeen entered into prior to the the WIC LA contract require review by the New York State Department of Health prior to reimbursement being allowable.

-2. New leases for WIC program space that will be effective after the start date of the WIC LA contract must be submitted to the New York State Department of Health for review prior to being executed.
+- 1. Leases for WIC program spacethat havebeen entered into prior the start date of the WIC LA contract require review by the New York State Department of Health prior to reimbursement being allowable. - 2.
+New leases for WIC program space that will be effective after the start date of the WIC LA contract must be submitted to the New York State Department of Health for review prior to being executed.